FrankLhota56/fortran66-flex/README.md

 As noted before, the Fortran 66 character set does not include lower case letters, so arguably, the Fortran 66 grammar should require that the programs be written in all caps.
 That is too ugly to be acceptable by modern standards.
 Later versions of Fortran are case insensitive.

 So should a Fortran 66 compiler be case sensitive?
 This flex grammar was written to accomidate both caps-only and case insensitive compilers.
-- This Fortran 66 flex grammar uses upper case letters, so this grammer could support an upper case only version of Fortran 66.
+- This Fortran 66 flex grammar uses upper case letters in the patterns, so this grammer could support an upper case only version of Fortran 66.
 - The `Makefile` for this project, however, invokes flex with a command line parameter to generate a case insensitive scanner from this parser.
 Using this scanner, one could write Fortran 66 programs that are not all shouting.

 ### Tokens with Intersperced Blanks